Japanese GP: Pierre Gasly feared for life in truck near-miss on track, FIA penalises him for speeding

 Pierre Gasly says he feared for his life at the start of the rain-soaked Japanese GP after the "unacceptable" use of a recovery truck on track, which he insists was disrespectful to the late Jules Bianchi and his family.

-F1's governing body the FIA, however, has defended the actions and penalised Gasly for speeding under red-flag conditions, handing him a 20-second time penalty and two penalty points.
+F1's governing body the FIA, however, penalised Gasly for speeding under red-flag conditions, handing him a 20-second time penalty and two penalty points.

 After a chaotic and crash-heavy start to the race in torrential rain at Suzuka, a recovery vehicle was sent onto the track to collect Carlos Sainz's Ferrari at Turn 12.
 Most cars passed the crane at slow speed behind the Safety Car, although Gasly - who started in the pit-lane and was well behind the pack - was going quickly as he encountered it in poor visibility.